jcs-instructor/mobtimer/backlog.md

 - [ ] Settings: Notifications

 ## Refactoring

-- [ ] Change mockCurrentTime.ts to mockMobTimer and derive from mobTimer, allowing us to combine these 2 lines into one:
-      From:
-      const mobTimer = new MobTimer();
-      const mockCurrentTime = createMockCurrentTime(mobTimer);
-      To:
-      const mockMobTimer = new MockMobTimer();

 - [ ] Move as much logic out of App.tsx as possible (e.g., MVC / MVVM style decoupling)
 - [ ] Maybe: \*\*Discuss [proposal-message-structure.md](./proposal-message-structure.md)